maximeq/three-js-blobtree/README.md

 However, the best way to start is to read and play with the examples.

 ## Future Improvements ##

-### Dependency to three-full ###
-The lib depends on three-full on the nodejs side.
-It is not necessary in theory, it could depend only on three, but three-full is more complete to be used in examples, etc...
-We could consider automatically building two nodejs entry points, one linked to three and the other to three-full.

 ### Signed Distance Fields ###